lanl-ansi/GasPowerModels.jl/docs/src/quickguide.md

 ## Inspecting the Formulation
-The following example demonstrates how to break a `run_gpf` call into separate model building and solving steps.
+The following example demonstrates how to break a `solve_gpf` call into separate model building and solving steps.
 This allows inspection of the JuMP model created by GasPowerModels for the gas flow problem,

 ```julia
 pm, gm = build_generic_model("../test/data/case14.m", "../test/data/belgian.json", SOCWRPowerModel, MISOCPGasModel, GasPowerModels.post_gpf)